cloudcreativity/ddd-modules/docs/guide/index.md

 maybe even held some Event Storming sessions, and can now talk fluently in the ubiquitous language of your domain.
 Now you need to start writing the domain code.

-But how?
+But how?! :thinking:

 How should your code be structured?
 How do you ensure that the bounded context you're writing is entirely encapsulated?
 How do you enforce architectural boundaries between bounded contexts, and ensure that they are loosely coupled?

+:melting_face:

+Don't worry, we've got you! :saluting_face:

 This package provides a conceptual approach and a set of tooling to help you write loosely coupled and highly encapsulated bounded contexts - or modules - in PHP.